Biden draws sharp contrast with Trump in presidential debut on world stage

 Several years ago as a private citizen at the Munich Security Conference, Biden reassured participants rattled by the Trump presidency, telling them: “We will be back.”
 On Friday, he told the virtual online audience: “America is back.”

-The message of collaboration echoed his message during a private videoconference earlier on Friday with the leaders of the Group of Seven advanced economies, Britain, Canada, France, Germany, Italy and Japan, a senior administration official said.
+Biden’s focus on collaboration echoed his message during a private videoconference earlier on Friday with the leaders of the Group of Seven advanced economies -- Britain, Canada, France, Germany, Italy and Japan, a senior administration official said.

-Biden plans to join G7 members for an in-person summit hosted by Britain this summer.
+Biden plans to join G7 members for an in-person summit hosted by Britain in June.
+His spokeswoman said he would not ask Russia to join the group, as had been proposed by Trump.

-U.S. partnerships had endured and grown through the years because they were “rooted in the richness of our shared democratic values,” Biden said.
+U.S. partnerships had survived because they were “rooted in the richness of our shared democratic values,” Biden said.
 “They’re not transactional.
 They’re not extractive.
 They’re built on a vision of the future where every voice matters.”

-He said U.S. allies must stand firm against the challenges posed by China, Iran and Russia, saying Russia was seeking to weaken the transatlantic alliance and calling for unity to counter what he called China’s abusive economic practices.
+He said U.S. allies must stand firm against the challenges posed by China, Iran and Russia.

 “The Kremlin attacks our democracies and weaponizes corruption to try to undermine our system of governance,” he said. “(Russian President Vladimir) Putin seeks to weaken the European project and our NATO alliance.
 He wants to undermine our transatlantic unity and our resolve,” Biden said.